 Dying with Ease

-This whole-person encounter with death is neither difficult nor exclusive.
+This whole-person encounter with facing your own mortality is neither difficult nor exclusive.
 It does not require specialized skills or secret knowledge.
 I wrote the book Dying with Ease as a roadmap through the unfamiliar and often frightening world of dying, especially as it happens in the twenty-first century United States: with data and information, advice and guidance, and opportunities for emotional and spiritual encounters as we face this ultimate human experience.

 Dying is probably the most important thing you will ever do, and you only get one chance to do it well.
 After you are gone, others will talk about you, and a good deal of their conversation will be description and even evaluation of your ending.